ITISFoundation/osparc-lab/docs/d1.1-techreview/parts/comp-services.md

 #### Miscellaneous

 - By the end of 2016 Mircosoft added support for docker containers on the Windows familiy of operating systems.
 Since docker swarm is operating system agnostic that means the simcore platform automatically supports linux and windows based computational services.
  - Shifter, an new open source project provides a runtime for container images and is specifically suited for HPC on supercomputer architecture.
-Among other formats it supports docker
+Among other formats it supports docker.
 - The MPICH application binary interface (ABI) can be used to link code against the ubuntu MPICH library package and change the binding at runtime to the host ABI compatible MPI implementation.

-#### Recommendations